Appearance

 Only the 20 last bytes of the argument are significant (the first 12 bytes are ignored) similarly to the semantics of the BALANCE (0x31), EXTCODESIZE (0x3b) and EXTCODECOPY (0x3c).

-The EXTCODEHASH distincts accounts without code and non-existing accounts.
+The EXTCODEHASH distinguishes accounts without code and non-existing accounts.
 This is consistent with the way accounts are represented in the state trie.
-This also allows smart contracts to check whenever an account exists.
+This also allows smart contracts to check whether an account exists.

 Backwards Compatibility